jvp-ux/learnjunipa/src/pages/blog/case-study-switch-junipa.md

 ---
 templateKey: blog-post
-title: Case Study From Head of Learning and Enhancement
+title: How to convince your team to switch to JUNIPA.
 date: 2020-04-10T00:00:10.000Z
-uniqueClass: case-spreadsheet
+uniqueClass: caseProove
 description: >-
   How to convince your team to switch to JUNIPA.
 This Head of Learning and Enhancement shares their process.
 featuredpost: false
-featuredimage: /img/blog-scr-spready.png
+featuredimage: /img/masthead-case-study-switch.jpg
 tags:
   - nccd
   - budget